rhx/SwiftGtk/README.md

 ### Swift

-To build, you need at least Swift 3.1 (Swift 4 works fine as well -- download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+Building should work with both Swift 4 and Swift 3 (you need at least Swift 3.1).
+You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-	Apple Swift version 3.1 (swiftlang-802.0.53 clang-802.0.42)
+	Apple Swift version 4.0 (swiftlang-900.0.65 clang-900.0.37)
 	Target: x86_64-apple-macosx10.9

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 3.1 (swift-3.1-RELEASE)
+	Swift version 4.0 (swift-4.0-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### Gtk 3.18 or higher

-The Swift wrappers have been tested with glib-2.46, 2.48 and 2.52, and gdk/gtk 3.18, 3.20, and 3.22.
+The Swift wrappers have been tested with glib-2.46, 2.48, 2.52 and 2.54, and gdk/gtk 3.18, 3.20, and 3.22.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux